 Overall width: 22″

 The Armadillo XT model is available in three colors: black, lemon drop, and teal.
-All of strollers come with a silver frame.
+All of the strollers come with a silver frame.

 Where to buy it